Jack Coan, Jonathan Doerer push Notre Dame past Virginia Tech - Inside the Irish | NBC Sports

 — Notre Dame Football (@NDFootball) October 10, 2021

-“Proud of the way our guys battled,” Kelly said to ACC Network sideline reporter Kelsey Riggs afterward.
-“This game’s hard, right?
-We made it harder tonight.
-We made some mistakes.
-We just kept battling.”
+“I’ve been in a lot of games, coached a lot of games, but I don’t know that I’ve ever coached a group of guys that had such resolve and mental toughness, that regardless of the situation, they just kept playing,” Kelly said. “… As a coach, what I take from these games is watching a guy like a Jack Coan come in, under those circumstances, and rise above it.”

-Those mistakes largely traced to Notre Dame’s quarterbacks, though Coan did not make any egregious ones while he struggled in the first quarter.
-On three drives, the Irish gained a total of 17 yards, going three-and-out twice on possessions that lost yards.
+Those circumstances was a reference to Notre Dame’s whole game, but specifically, to its quarterbacks.
+Though Coan did not make any egregious mistakes while he struggled in the first quarter, those three drives gained a total of 17 yards, going three-and-out twice on possessions that lost yards.
 There was no sign of promise that would discourage Kelly from inserting freshman Tyler Buchner.

+Counting that first drive, the Irish scored three times in quick order with Buchner at the helm.

+“He did some really good things and then he did some things that are inexperience,” Kelly said. “… He’s getting there, but he’s not there yet, and the maturation process continues.”

-But Virginia Tech’s defense scored, courtesy of a gift of an interception to Hokies cornerback Jermaine Waller which Waller returned for a touchdown, and Buchner was lucky to not have thrown another pick-six.
+Indeed, Buchner’s inexperience allowed Virginia Tech’s defense to score, courtesy of a gift of an interception to Hokies cornerback Jermaine Waller which Waller returned for a touchdown and a 22-21 lead entering the fourth quarter, and Buchner was lucky to not have thrown another pick-six.
 When he did eventually throw a second interception, he also suffered an apparent ankle injury.

+Re-enter Coan, a move that may have been coming regardless of the injury.

+“[Buchner] needed help today,” Kelly said.
+“We had to go to the bullpen.
+Enter Mariano Rivera today, enter Sandman.
+[Coan] closed it out for us.”

 Drew White: "Jack (Coan) is a stone cold killer."